psygo/ai_sensei_plus/README.md

 ## Features

-- [ ] Eliminate red notification markers.
+- [x] Eliminate red notification markers.
-  - [ ] Create an option for opting out of this one.
+  - [ ] Create an option setting for opting out of this one.
 - [ ] Collapse all SVG gobans on the games page, so we can get normal performance back.
-- [ ] Add mistake statistics to the game page
+  - I don't think think this is responsible for the performance issues.
 - [ ] Add games statistics to the games page.
+  - [x] Add mistake statistics to the game page
+- [x] Change the winner's name color to make it easier to identify who won.

 ## References